turingschool-examples/frontend-mod-1-prework/day_7/high_level.md

 }
 ```
 Within the function, I'd implement a series of steps:
-1. Use a function to convert the `phrase` argument from a string to an array of characters
+1. Use a method to convert the `phrase` argument from a string to an array of characters
-2.
+2. Using the `alphabet` object as a reference, output a new array of the number value of the characters
+3. Add the `key` value to each value in the array, output a new array with updated values
+4. Referencing the `alphabet` object, output a new array with letters that match the corresponding updated values
+5. Use another method to convert the new array back to a string
+6. Print the new string